Data-driven assessment of arch vortices in simplified urban flows: Spatio-temporal structures

-Finally, the three-dimensional structures of the most significant DMD modes can be compared to those of the various modes identified by the algorithm.
+Finally, the three-dimensional structures of the most significant HODMD modes can be compared to those of the various modes identified by the algorithm.
 Specifically, the following lines will be dedicated to the classification of the modes in vortex-generator or breaking-vortex modes based on resemblance with the prior patterns.
-This allows for selecting the more robust modes identified by HODMD using a varied set of parameters.
-To complement the previous results related to modes A and B, Fig.~\ref{fig: HODMD harmonic modes} shows a contour representation of the DMD modes presented in Fig.~\ref{fig: DMD spectrum}.
-By general inspection, one could see the structures previously discussed for the main HODMD modes, which are highlighted in bold.
-From these structures, a limit frequency can be established such that greater frequency values result in flow patterns more focused on the wake and thus being of breaking-type.
+Note that this classification is driven by the MAC analysis stated in previous sections, which allows for selecting the more robust modes identified by HODMD.
+Fig.~\ref{fig: HODMD harmonic modes} shows a contour representation at $y/h=0.25$ of the HODMD modes presented in Fig.~\ref{fig: DMD spectrum}.
+The main A and B modes are highlighted in bold and their two-dimensional structures can be compared with the previously-discussed three-dimensional ones.
+From these structures, a limit frequency can be established such that greater-frequency values result in \alvaro{flow structures which are more related to the vortex-breaking process}.
+For these modes, the MAC analysis gives values which are closer to 1 when compared to B modes, indicating similarity in shape with B modes.